This is a rogue PvE Guide. I won't take on PvP aspects, apart if they have a direct repercussion on PvE enviroment.

 - use 5CP Eviscerates

 The strongest point of the spec is to maximize Find Weakness uptime through Vanish and Shadowdance.
 Don't delay much time waiting for cooldowns, Vanish-Ambush and just after the debuff has expired throw in Shadow Dance.
 Use Preparation to reset Vanish cooldown as soon as possible.
+Anyway, it's a very good move and a DPS increase to pool up to 75-80 energy before using Shadow Dance; same goes for Vanish, pool around 45 before using it - you don't want to use your cd and then find yourself energy starved.

-The managing of HaT procs has become much easier with Anticipation, since it guarantees to save every CP proc.
+The managing of HaT procs is much easier with Anticipation, since it guarantees to save every CP proc.
 If for some reason you don't take it, pool energy if you're low and wait for HaT procs when you are at 4CP - kee in mind that this is a generic tip, it all depends on the situation.

 - Vanish: with Master of Subtlety and Find Weakness, it becomes a good burst CD.